ralsina/hace/README.md

       - bar
     commands: |
       echo "make foo out of {{ foo['bar'] }} at {{ i }}" > foo
+      cat {{ self["dependencies"][0] }} >> foo
 ```

+A special variable is `self` which is the task itself, so you can
+use the task itself to define parts of the commands it contains.

+In that example, it's doing `cat bar >> foo` because that's in
+`self["dependencies"]`.
+This may look a bit confusing but I expect
+it will be useful.

+Currently the available members of `self` are:

+* commands: all commands
+* dependencies: all dependencies, as an array
+* phony: boolean
+* default: boolean
+* outputs: all outputs, as an array

 ## Development